 At William & Mary, Will was served as the president of Alpha Phi Alpha fraternity, spearheaded the Distinguished Gentlemen middle school mentoring program, and completed an honors thesis on the achievement gap.
 He was an active participant in the multicultural community, participated in a W&M habitat for humanity trip to Guatemala, and served on the chair of the Bone-Marrow Drive.
 Morris graduated in 2011 as a Psychology major and Community Studies Minor.

 Mark is the founder and principal of Trysector, a practice providing strategic advisory services to organizations that drive social impact.

 Marcy Levy Shankman, Past Chair

-Marcy Levy Shankman, Ph.D. is Leadership Coach and Strategist for the Cleveland Metropolitan School District ("District").
-In this role, Marcy has primary responsibility for leadership coaching for the CEO and the executive leadership team; providing leadership training for Senior Leadership Team; and designing leadership development strategy for team effectiveness at the executive leadership level.
+Marcy Levy Shankman, Ph.D. is a Leadership Coach and Strategist for the Cleveland Metropolitan School District ("District").
+In this role, Marcy has primary responsibility for leadership coaching for the CEO and the executive leadership team; providing leadership training for the Senior Leadership Team; and designing leadership development strategy for team effectiveness at the executive leadership level.